hendrixthecoder/hendrixthecoder/README.md

 - 👋 Hi, I’m @hendrixthecoder
-- 👀 I’m interested in everything web development
+- 👀 I’m interested in everything web/app development
-- 🌱 I’m currently building webapps with frameworks like Laravel, React etc
+- 🌱 I’m currently building webapps with frameworks like Laravel, and the MERN stack etc
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me uhmm, reach out?

 <!---